The March (album): Background and recording

-Album information
+Concept

 The album is a concept album as it represents both the evil and the hopeful sides of humanity.
 Lead singer Trevor Phipps discusses this idea:

 The Evil: With the constant balancing act of power within government, religion and our financial institutions, there lies the chance of those most hungry for power to alter and restrict our freedoms for their gain.

 The Hopeful: This represents the faith in mankind as the most powerful force on the planet.
 If we come together and do not fight over religion, class and borders then we hold the key to a peaceful world.
 There are two possible futures in store; either a March of power and greed or a March of a unified human race.